Ready to find the perfect college degree?

 You might think that the only career paths that embrace your creative skills are in areas of the arts.
-It may surprise you to learn that occupational therapy is a highly creative degree.
-While you might not paint, sculpt, or draw, you can utilize your creative talents and your resourcefulness to help injured or disabled patients of various ages and physical conditions develop or relearn skills they need for day-to-day life and independence.
+It may surprise you to learn that occupational therapy is a highly creative occupation.
+While you might not paint, sculpt, or draw, you can use your creative talents and resourcefulness to help injured or disabled patients of various ages and physical conditions.
+You help them develop or relearn skills they need for day-to-day life and independence.
 Your creativity and hard work can make a direct impact on the life of every patient you help.

 A Graduate Degree

-Since occupational therapy graduate programs are highly competitive, as any graduate programs in healthcare and medicine are, you will need to keep your grades high.
+Occupational therapy graduate programs are highly competitive.
+You will need to keep your grades high.
 A cumulative GPA of 3.5 or better will improve your odds of acceptance into top-ranked programs.
 Also, having work or volunteer experience may benefit your application.
-Undergraduate research opportunities or volunteering with a local nursing home or life care facility can help showcase your experience and your desire to work as an occupational therapist.
+Undergraduate research opportunities or volunteering with a local nursing home or life care facility can help showcase your experience.
+It will definitely show your desire to work as an occupational therapist.

 Some schools offer dual degree programs that combine a bachelor’s degree and a master’s degree.
 Dual degree programs often cut a year off the completion time for both degrees.
-While a bachelor’s degree takes approximately four years to complete and a master’s degree takes two, dual degree programs might allow students to earn both their bachelor’s and master’s degrees in a total of five years.
+A bachelor’s degree takes about four years to complete and a master’s degree takes two.
+Dual degree programs might allow you to earn both your bachelor’s and master’s degrees in a total of five years.

 Doctoral degrees in occupational therapy also exist.
 These programs prepare students to be leaders and experts in the field of occupational therapy.
-Master’s and doctoral degree programs require at least 24 weeks of supervised fieldwork; however, in doctoral programs, an additional 16-week capstone experience is required.
-Doctoral programs are ideal for individuals who desire to teach at the college level.
+Master’s and doctoral degree programs require at least 24 weeks of supervised fieldwork.
+However, in doctoral programs, an additional 16-week capstone experience is required.
+Doctoral programs are ideal for individuals who want to teach at the college level.
 In fact, occupational programs at four-year institutions typically only hire faculty with a Ph.D.
 As with other graduate occupational therapy programs, doctoral programs are highly competitive.